JVATiTD - Guide for Authors

 References must be numbered consecutively, in square brackets, in the order in which they are cited in the text, including any tables or legends.
 Example: “According to Lourenço [2], scorpion venoms have been studied for more than a century, and some interesting results were revealed since then [3, 4, 5]”.
 Unpublished data and personal communications should not be included in the reference list.
 JVATiTD follows the reference standards summarized in the NLM’s International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals: Sample References webpage and detailed in the NLM’s Citing Medicine, 2nd edition.
 Examples of reference style are shown below:

-Article with a Digital Object Identifier (DOI)
+Standard journal article with a Digital Object Identifier (DOI)

 Zhang M, Holman CD, Price SD, Sanfilippo FM, Preen DB, Bulsara MK.
 Comorbidity and repeat admission to hospital for adverse drug reactions in older adults: retrospective cohort study.
 BMJ.
 2009 Jan 7;338:a2752. doi: 10.1136/bmj.a2752.